 Build, expand, or update a website

-In conjunction with the Office of Communications and External Relations (OCER), the web team provides support for a wide array of HMS web properties, including the HMS flagship site and sites for department centers and labs.
+In collaboration with the Office of Communications and External Relations (OCER), the HMS IT Web Team supports various HMS web properties.
+These include the HMS Flagship website and websites for departments, centers, and labs.

-Harvard Medical School offers a variety of support models for community members who want to build, expand, or update a website.
-Depending on where your work is based within the HMS community, there is a path for you to build a website.
+Harvard Medical School provides several support models for community members looking to build, expand, or update a website.
+The support available depends on where your work is based within the HMS community, ensuring a tailored path for developing your website.

 Eligibility is based on position and affiliation within the HMS community.